-A selection of the letters will be mailed to the White House and featured in the May 2017 issue.
-Honorees will also receive a free one-year subscription to Friends Journal and will be recognized by Friends Council on Education for their work.
+A selection of the submissions will be featured in the May 2022 issue, reaching thousands of readers living on every continent.
+Honorees will also receive a free one-year digital subscription and will be recognized by Friends Council on Education for their work.

 Check out the honorees from past years:

 - Eight year (2020-2021)

 - Sixth year (2018-2019)